ifwe/api-client-js/README.md

 to improve network performance.

     // All of the following calls will be placed into a queue and
-    // sent as a single request HTTP request on the next tick: api.execute(method1, params1).then(handler1).done();
+    // sent as a single HTTP request on the next tick: api.execute(method1, params1).then(handler1).done();
     api.execute(method2, params2).then(handler2).done();
     api.execute(method3, params3).then(handler3).done();